N-point spherical functions and asymptotic boundary KZB equations: Introduction

+see Proposition \ref{qH}.
+The extension of this result to arbitrary real semisimple Lie group $G$ is given in \cite{RS}.

-Some special cases of this representation theoretic construction of spin quantum Calogero-Moser systems have been described before; see \cite{OP} for the case when $\sigma_\ell$ and $\sigma_r$ are the trivial representation, see \cite[Chpt.
-5]{HS} for the case when $\mathfrak{g}=\mathfrak{sp}_{r}(\mathbb{C})$ and $\sigma_\ell=\sigma_r$ is one-dimensional (other natural special cases will be discussed in Subsection \ref{vvCM}).
-For certain non-split symmetric pairs, the theory of Etingof, Kirillov Jr. and Schiffmann \cite{EK,ES} on generalised weighted trace functions and Oblomkov's \cite{O} version for Grassmannians fit into this framework.
-In these cases one of the two boundary representations $\sigma_\ell$ or $\sigma_r$ is one-dimensional.
-The classical integrable systems underlying the $\sigma$-spin quantum trigonometric Calogero-Moser systems were considered in \cite{FP, FP1, FP2, Re}.
+Special cases of the representation theoretic construction of quantum $\sigma$-spin Calogero-Moser systems and their eigenstates are known.
+For example, the case when $\sigma_\ell$ and $\sigma_r$ are the trivial representation was studied in \cite{OP,Op}, and the case when $\mathfrak{g}=\mathfrak{sp}_{r}(\mathbb{C})$ and $\sigma_\ell=\sigma_r$ is one-dimensional was analysed in \cite[Chpt.
+5]{HS}.
+Other natural special cases will be discussed in Subsection \ref{vvCM}.

+The theory developed in this paper can also be applied to compact symmetric spaces.
+In this case it yields a trigonometric version of quantum spin Calogero-Moser systems, with eigenstates described by vector-valued multivariable orthogonal polynomials.
+For certain compact symmetric spaces and special choices of $\sigma$, this relates to the theory of Etingof, Kirillov Jr. and Schiffmann \cite{EK,ES} on generalised weighted trace functions and Oblomkov's \cite{O} version for Grassmannians.
+In these two cases the eigenfunctions can be expressed in terms of {\it scalar-valued} Jack polynomials and $BC$-type Heckman-Opdam polynomials, respectively.